DIGITbrain/digitbrain.github.io/docs/ma_pair.md

 ## Introduction

-MA Pairs (Model Algorithm Pairs) are each composed of one Model and one Algorithms to describe a certain behaviour of an IP Family.
+MA Pairs (i.e. Model-Algorithm Pairs) are each composed of one Model and one Algorithms to describe a certain behaviour of an IP Family.
 An MA Pair corresponds to one behaviour of the respective IP Family – a behaviour can serve more than one purpose.

 The metadata includes the references to already published Model (“M Asset”) and Algorithm (“A Asset”) within the Db Asset Metadata Registry.
 The configurable information related to the “Rules” (to determine when to trigger an action), “Frequency” (to determine how often an evaluation should be triggered), and “Payload” (to include any additional information that has not been homogenised nor standardised).